-- Producing veg alternatives to meat products is considered a smart and attractive opportunity for the food industry. - A report issued by the United Nation's Food and Agriculture Organization (FAO) recommends levying fees for livestock as a way to reduce this sector's emission of greenhouse gases, currently estimated at 7,000 billion tons of CO2 equivalent annually. - The United Nations Environment Program (UNEP) and the European Commission calls for less meat.
-UNEP and European Commission have jointly launched a major report calling for radical change in the way that economies use resources, emphasizing that a global drop in meat consumption is vital to avoid devastating impacts to the environment.
+- Producing veg alternatives to meat products is considered a smart and attractive opportunity for the food industry. - A report issued by the United Nation's Food and Agriculture Organization (FAO) recommends levying fees for livestock as a way to reduce this sector's emission of greenhouse gases, currently estimated at 7,000 billion tons of CO2 equivalent annually. - The United Nations Environment Program (UNEP) and the European Commission jointly launched a major report calling for radical change in the way that economies use resources, emphasizing that a global drop in meat consumption is vital to avoid devastating impacts to the environment. - Biodiversity loss: A worldwide no-meat lifestyle is calculated to prevent over 60% biodiversity loss.